Winter Time Photography

 Where to find locations:

-I find that either Bing or Google Maps are the best source of looking around your local area trying different places to try and photograph.
+I find that either Bing or Google Maps are the best source of looking around your local area trying different places to try to photograph.

-Of course the snow is commonly know as bad weather along with weather warnings.
-Yes it’s cold and you can if not careful get into difficulty if your not prepared.
+Of course the snow is commonly known as bad weather along with weather warnings.
+Yes it’s cold and you can if not careful get into difficulty if you’re not ready.
 Hence running out the door camera in hand is not always the best policy.

 Depending on what you want to photograph depends on what you want to take as far as gear is concerned.
 In most cases one camera body up to two lens, a cleaning cloth.
 Water proof gear for the camera and lens a good waterproof camera bag.